-Consolidated revenue increased 6% during the period, attributable to a 10% growth in commercial sales and a 3% increase in financial income.
+Consolidated revenue increased 16% in the period, reflecting a 23% increase in financial revenue and a 5% increase in commercial sales.

-The increase in financial income - to Ps.27,526 million, from Ps.26,699 million the previous year - reflects a 3% growth in Banco Azteca México's income.
-This growth aligns with the ongoing expansion of the gross credit portfolio, contributing to the wellbeing of millions of families and fostering business development.
+The increase in financial income - to Ps.33,844 million, up from Ps.27,526 million the previous year - largely reflects a 21% increase in Banco Azteca México's revenue, amid continued growth in its gross loan portfolio, which boosts the well-being of millions of families and business development.

-The increase in income from the commercial business, to Ps.17,036 million, from Ps.15,520 million a year ago, results largely from growth in motorcycle sales - which strengthen business productivity and the mobility of millions of people - telephony - which facilitates efficient connectivity for more and more users - and household appliances, which boost the quality of life of a growing number of families.
+The increase in revenue from the commercial business, to Ps.17,924 million, from Ps.17,036 million a year ago, is largely due to growth in motorcycle sales - which strengthen business productivity and the mobility of millions of people - and home appliances - which boost the quality of life of a growing number of families.